rosvid/faust-vst-qt/README.md

 - The `-style` option selects the stylesheet to be used.
 This must be the basename of a stylesheet in `<faust-prefix>/include/faust/gui/Styles/` (one of Default, Blue, Grey, Salmon at the time of this writing).
+If this option is not used then the default Qt style will be used (which is generally preferable since it allows the GUI to use a theme set through the desktop environment and/or the host application).

 - The `-keep` option retains the build directory after compilation is completed.
 When using this option, the build directory won't be deleted but